Topology resources (videos, articles)

 The Optimal Triangle & Quad Shape

-- The most optimal quad shape is a quad with all of its sides having the same edge length, this is refered to as a square quad
+• The most optimal quad shape is a quad with all of its sides having the same edge length, this is referred to as a square quad

 So with that in mind, in theory the cap topology on the right in picture 1 is better (it also has 2 fewer triangles).
 However, the difference doesn’t really matter that much, and the latter topology takes more time to make.